sonos/tract/README.md

 * [From Keras and TensorFlow 2 in Jupyter to tract](examples/jupyter-keras-tract-tf2)
 * [ResNet with PyTorch](examples/pytorch-resnet)

+There is also [some technical documentation](doc/) and [blog](https://tech-blog.sonos.com/posts/optimising-a-neural-network-for-inference/) posts.

 ## Tract in the landscape

 ### ONNX